Full-time: 4 years

 - Professional Practice 3

 During the course, you'll spend approximately 36 weeks on placement in a number of different schools.
 This will include a mixture of placements from EYFS (Early Years Foundation Stage) through to the end of Key Stage 2.
-You will also complete a placement in a special educational needs setting to help build your skills when working with diverse groups.
+During this time you will be supported by mentors and subject specialists.

 How you're assessed